James-Thorson-NOAA/VAST/README.md

 ### Combining multiple types of data (e.g., biomass, count, encounter)
 * Grüss, A., Thorson, J.T., In press.
 Developing spatio-temporal models using multiple data types for evaluating population trends and habitat usage.
 ICES J. Mar.
 Sci. https://doi.org/10.1093/icesjms/fsz075

+### Spatially varying coefficient models and their use for fisheries oceanography
+* Thorson, J.T., 2019.
+Measuring the impact of oceanographic indices on species distribution shifts: The spatially varying effect of cold-pool extent in the eastern Bering Sea.
+Limnol.
+Oceanogr.
+64, 2632–2645. https://doi.org/10.1002/lno.11238

 Funding and support for the tool
 =============